mongodb/docs/source/includes/fact-write-concern.rst

-As of these :ref:`driver versions <write-concern-change-releases>`, all write operations will issue a :dbcommand:`getLastError` command to confirm the result of the write operation:
+As of these :ref:`driver versions <write-concern-change-releases>`, MongoDB will acknowledge all write operations.
+By default drivers issue a :dbcommand:`getLastError` command to confirm that the database has received the write operation:

 .. code-block:: javascript

    { getLastError: 1 }

-Refer to the documentation on :ref:`write concern
-<write-operations-write-concern>` in the :doc:`/core/write-operations`
-document for more information.
+See :doc:`/core/write-concern` for more information.